nikitavoloboev/data/productivity/flow/Rules.md

 ## Git
 - Always initialise new projects with Git.
 - Do atomic commits and write [proper appropriate commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 - Start commits uppercased and prefix them with an action (Add/Remove/Fix/Update).
+Use imperative tense.
 - Don't use emojis in commit messages.

 ## Code